About the Program

-The Application Packet is available in the Office of European Studies in Burrow Hall, lower level, usually mid-fall.
+The Application Packet is available (electronically) in the Online Portal for Off-Campus Study and (in paper form) in the Office of European Studies in Burrow Hall, lower level.
 The program is open to students of all disciplines in good academic and social standing.
 The Application Deadline is February 1.
 (Places tend to be taken up rapidly, so students with a particular preference for one of the options are encouraged to apply as soon as possible).

 A complete application includes: